 Faulty Installation.

-The installation of your commercial refrigeration system is the most important step you can take to ensure that it’s a long-lasting, trouble-free machine.
+Installing your commercial refrigeration system is the most important step to ensure that it’s a long-lasting, trouble-free machine.
 Installation should be done by an experienced technician who knows what he or she is doing and follows strict guidelines from the manufacturer.
 Your technician should also install new refrigeration equipment according to the manufacturer’s specifications, including:

 Improper Operation.

-Improper operation can be a result of any number of things, including improper maintenance and lack of training.
+Improper operation can result from many things, including improper maintenance and lack of training.
 Here are some steps to take when you suspect improper operation:

-- Make sure that your refrigeration equipment is in proper working order by checking the temperature readings and making sure they’re within acceptable limits (see below).
+• Ensure your refrigeration equipment is in proper working order by checking the temperature readings and ensuring they’re within acceptable limits (see below).

-- Check that all controls are working properly by pressing them and seeing if they respond as expected.
-If something seems out of place or doesn’t seem right, don’t hesitate to call us at [phone number].
+• Check that all controls are working properly by pressing them and seeing if they respond as expected.
+If something seems out of place or wrong, don’t hesitate to call us at [phone number].

 Poor Maintenance.

 Maintenance is the most important aspect of keeping your equipment running smoothly.
-The best way to avoid future problems is by regularly maintaining your equipment and doing preventative maintenance on them as needed.
+The best way to avoid future problems is by regularly maintaining your equipment and doing preventative maintenance as needed.

-- Regularly check all parts of your refrigeration system, including compressors, condensers, evaporators, and fans; condensers can be checked visually or with an electronic tester (which will illuminate a light when they need maintenance).
+• Regularly check all parts of your refrigeration system, including compressors, condensers, evaporators, and fans; condensers can be checked visually or with an electronic tester (which will illuminate a light when necessary maintenance).

-- Check that all hoses are free from debris and have no cracks or holes in them at least once every three months; replace any old hoses if necessary but don’t just throw away old ones because they might still work!
+• Check that all hoses are debris-free and have no cracks or holes at least once every three months; replace any old hoses if necessary, but don’t just throw away old ones because they might still work!

 Must-Read: Tips to Boost the Efficiency of Commercial Refrigerators.